Intro to Chemical Signaling and Communication by Microbes

 The response to a particular signal can be very straightforward, but there can be differences between different cell types and in different conditions for a number of reasons:

-• The same ligand can cause different responses in different cell types due to different receptors in the two different cell types, which then activate different signaling pathways, leading to different responses in each cell type.
+• In other cases, the same hormone can cause different responses in different cells due to different receptors in the two different cell types, which then activate different signaling pathways and ultimately leading to different responses in each cell type.

-• Often multiple signaling pathways interact with each other because the same signaling proteins are involved in each pathway.
-As a result, if two different signals come in at the same time, the outcome can be different than if they came in separately.
+• Often multiple signaling pathways interact with each other because the same signaling proteins are involved in multiple pathways.
+As a result, if signals from two different hormones are received at the same time, the outcome can be different than if they came in separately.
 The phenomenon where the outcome can change based on interactions between different signaling pathways is called signaling crosstalk.

-In multicellular organisms, cells send and receive chemical messages constantly to coordinate the actions of distant organs, tissues, and cells.
-The ability to send messages quickly and efficiently enables cells to coordinate and fine-tune their functions.
+In multicellular organisms, cells are constantly sending and receiving chemical messages to coordinate the actions of distant organs, tissues, and cells.

 • formation of biofilms